celikeren/docker-cheatsheet/README.md

     >_immediate stop_

 - `docker run -p 5000:5000 --restart=always in28min..`
-    >_when you restart docker desktop, the container restarts too._
+    >_when you restart docker desktoerep, the container restarts too._
     >_restart=always or restart=no. default is no._

 - `docker top <c_id>`